Adriftus-Studios/Gielinor-Resource/CONTRIBUTING.md

 ### Relevant Repositories

-- **BehrRiley/Gielinor-Resources** - This is the repository designed for the Gielinor Project's general assets for the internal resource pack used.
+- **Adriftus-Studios/Gielinor-Development** - This is the repository designed for the Gielinor Project's general assets for the internal resource pack used.
-- **Adriftus-Studios/network-script-data** - This is the core of our server's development and script repository.
-All of our open-source content towards the production of our servers are established here.
-- **BehrRiley/network-script-data** - This is the directed upstream repository used for contributing to the above repository.
-When contributing scripts for the server, you should fork this repository.
-- **Adriftus-Studios/dDiscordBot** - This is our server's fork of dDiscordBot.
-Open source for references for custom Discord scripts.
-- **Adriftus-Studios/Webizen** - This is the core of our server's global resource pack.
-All of our open-source resource pack made for our live server is hosted as a direct link here.
-- **Mutim/adriftus-resources** - This is the directed upstream repository used for contributing to the above repository.
-When contributing resource pack content for the server, you should fork this
+- **Adriftus-Studios/Gielinor-Metacognition** - This is the repository designed for the Gielinor Project's workflow and organization repository such as notes, document writeups and planning.
-- **Adriftus-Studios/adriftus-resources** - This is the core upstream directory for the Adriftus Server's primary resource pack.
+- **Adriftus-Studios/Gielinor-Resources** - This is the core directory for the Gielinor Project's primary resource pack.
-- **Adriftus-Studios/Adriftizen** - This is the repository primed for adding any content not valid to any of the other repositories.

 ### General Standards